-- Be aware of the symptoms and risk factors that contribute to heat illness and develop procedures to reduce the risk of heat related illness.
+- Being aware of the personal and environmental risk factors that contribute to heat illness.

-- Invoke High Heat Procedures when required.
+- Invoking High Heat and Emergency Response Procedures when required.

-- Heat Illness Prevention Checklist for Supervisors
+- UCSB Heat Illness Prevention Program Compliance Checklist

 - Cal/OSHA Heat Illness Prevention Standard (CCR, Title 8, Section 3395)

 - California Division of Occupational Safety and Health (DOSH) Heat Illness Prevention Information

 - National Weather Service Weather Alerts and Forecasts Website